Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/contracts/saas-subscription-agreement.md

 ## 8. WARRANTIES AND DISCLAIMERS

-### 8.1 SkyMirror Warranties
+### 8.1 Skymirror Warranties
-SkyMirror warrants that:
+Skymirror warrants that:
 - (a) The Services will perform materially in accordance with the Documentation
-- (b) SkyMirror has the right to provide the Services
+- (b) Skymirror has the right to provide the Services
 - (c) The Services will comply with applicable laws

 ### 8.2 Customer Warranties